 For example, this policy would cover the losses that may arise when an intoxicated guest accidentally falls on another person’s expensive items and damages them.

-Wedding venue liability insurance is primarily offered as a general liability insurance coverage that covers third-party personal injury claims or property damage claims.
-This type of venue insurance for wedding covers claims filed because of advertising or reputational harm.
+It is primarily offered as a general liability insurance coverage that covers third-party personal injury claims or property damage claims.
+This type of venue insurance for weddings covers claims filed because of advertising or reputational harm.

 Products liability insurance is an inclusion in general liability insurance for wedding venue businesses that will take care of expenses if your business causes personal injuries through food poisoning, improper food mishandling, and other related incidents.
 Note that product liability insurance is also sold as a stand-alone policy.